dabiged/adventofcode/2021/README.md

 1. use more advance python libraries.
 Itertools, threading, functools.
 2. Get 20 stars in the month of December. (stretch goal 25)
 3. Write good public classes, unit tests and clean code.
+4. Keep complexity within a method understandable and debuggable.
+Don't be afraid to build 50 methods in a class if they are all simple.

 ### Summary: